 - Alignment with Stockholders' Interests.
 Our compensation model should be designed to align the economic interests of our executives with those of our stockholders. - Pay for Performance.
-A pay for performance model that will deliver compensation significantly above industry median for exceptional performance both for performance-based incentive compensation and equity value is an effective way both to attract and retain highly qualified and motivated executives. - Total Rewards Program.
-The total compensation program must balance pay for performance elements with selected static non-performance based elements in order to create a total rewards program that is competitive. - Flexible Approach.
-The level of compensation provided to executives must take into account each executive's role, experience, tenure, performance and expected contribution to our future success. - Focus on Achievement of Identified Business Goals.
+Our compensation model should deliver compensation above industry median for exceptional performance and deliver compensation below the median for years in which the company does not perform.
+In 2012, a study performed by the organization and compensation committee's independent consultant showed that total direct target compensation for our Named Executive Officers, including our CEO, was at approximately the median for similarly situated executives of our peer group.
+(As used in this discussion, "total direct compensation" means base salary, annual bonus and the value of equity awards granted to the executive as determined under the principles used to value equity awards in the company's financial reporting.) - Total Rewards Program.
+The total compensation program must balance pay for performance elements with selected static non-performance based elements in order to create a total rewards program that is competitive and will help us attract and retain highly qualified and motivated executives.

+- Flexible Approach.
+The level of compensation provided to executives must take into account each executive's role, experience, tenure, performance and expected contribution to our future success. - Focus on Achievement of Fundamental Business Goals.
 The compensation program should be structured so that executives are appropriately incentivized to achieve our short- and long-term goals that are fundamental to driving value in our business.

 We believe that each element of our executive compensation program helps us to achieve one or more of our compensation goals and objectives.
 For example, we believe that performance-based short-term cash incentive opportunities in combination with equity incentive awards that are earned over time and increase in value only if we become more valuable is the best way to align our executives' interests with those of our stockholders and pay for performance.
-The long-term vesting schedules applicable to equity incentive awards also serve as a significant retention incentive.
+The long-term vesting schedules applicable to equity awards also serve as a significant retention incentive.
 Providing base salaries, occasional discretionary bonus opportunities and certain severance protections helps us ensure that we are providing a competitive compensation package that will permit us to attract and retain qualified, experienced and highly skilled executives.
 We believe that we have created a total compensation program that combines short- and long-term components, cash and equity, and fixed and contingent payments, in proportions that are appropriate to achieve each of our fundamental goals and objectives as described above.
 We also believe that the structure of our compensation program provides appropriate incentives to reward our executives for achieving our long-term goals and objectives, some of the most important of which are building and advancing a robust drug candidate pipeline, entering into new collaboration partnerships and executing on our current collaborations, increasing the skill level and efficiency of our organization and improving our financial performance.
 We believe that our compensation program has helped us both recruit and retain superior executive talent to continue to build an organization capable of executing on our mission to become a leading drug development company.